hiroshi-teramoto/reproduce_rrm/README.md

 ```
 the index of symc in sym : 1
 ```
 indicates that the resulting RRM in shape space is connected.
-In general, if the output contains the line
+In general, if the output contains the line,
 ```
 the index of symc in sym : n
 ```
-, it indicates that the resulting RRM in shape space has `n` connected components (that are mutually graph-isomorphic with each other.
+it indicates that the resulting RRM in shape space has `n` connected components (that are mutually graph-isomorphic with each other.
 See the paper and its supplimentary material for details.).
 If the latter is the case, this codes output one of the connected components.

 ## Constitution of the code
 * Core Python script `rrm_reconstruction_v18.py` that handles parsing GRRM output and preparing data